 How to Setup Multiple Monitor Display

-The way you setup multiple monitor display depends upon the which graphic card you have.
-First of all you need make sure that your graphic card and the game that you play support the number of display you want to setup.
+The way you set up multiple monitor display depends upon the which graphic card you have.
+First of all, you need to make sure that your graphic card and the game that you play can support the number of display you want to setup.

-As a general rule, if you have at least a mid tier graphic card, then you would at least have 3 outputs.
-This way you can setup up a triple monitor display easily.
+As a general rule, if you have at least a mid-tier graphic card, then you would at least have 3 outputs.
+This way you can setup up a triple monitor display quickly.
 Your graphic card could either have multiple HDMIs or a combination of DVI, HDMI and DisplayPort.
-If this is the case then you are good to go.
+If this is the case then you are ready to go.
 In case if your graphic card does not have 3 ports and has two, you can get a splitter.
 Unfortunately, splitters are not designed to support gaming.

 AMD cards are the easier to setup for triple monitor display.
 They have a dedicated Eyefinity technology that is designed for multiple monitors.
 The NVIDIA counterpart to the Eyefinity is the NVIDIA Surround.